michaelshimeles/html-blog-renderer/README.md

 ### Project Structure

-- `article.ts`: Defines the blog data structure and content
+- `content/article.ts`: Defines the blog data structure and content
-- `getAllBlogSlugs.ts`: Utility function to get all blog slugs
+- `content/functions/getAllBlogSlugs.ts`: Utility function to get all blog slugs
-- `getBlogs.ts`: Utility function to fetch blog data
+- `content/functions/getBlogs.ts`: Utility function to fetch blog data
 - `app/blog/[slug].tsx`: Dynamic page component for rendering individual blog posts
 - `components/BlogCard.tsx`: Component for displaying blog previews
 - `components/BlogCardSection.tsx`: Component for rendering a grid of blog cards
+- `content/articles/`: This is where the articles are stored in html as a jsx/tsx file

 ## Usage